excing/flutter_widget_offset/README.md

 <img src="https://github.com/excing/flutter_widget_offset/raw/main/example/example.gif" width="100%">

+## Support

+- onChanged: Support monitoring the offset of widgets relative to the edge of the root layout.
+- onKeyboard: Support monitoring soft keyboard status changes (display and hide).

 ## Use `OffsetDetector`

 Use `OffsetDetector` directly to get the offset of the widget to the edge of the root layout.